 Even if improvement seems small from your perspective, celebrate it.
 Recognizing improvement is as important along the way as the end goal of mastery, so be sure to say something like “well done” when a student does better than last time.

-Praise is best when you can put it back on the student and not have it be a judgement/standard from the teacher or parent.
+Praise is best when you can put it back on the student and not have it be a judgment/standard from the teacher or parent.
 Examples: You did it!
 You got it!
 Or better yet, link it to a specific task.

 Example: “You were able to compute 36 correct facts in two minutes on today’s math time drill.
 That’s four more facts than earlier this week—impressive!”